Double-decker bus: United Kingdom

 The first commercial horse-drawn double-decker omnibuses were introduced in England in 1847 by Adams & Co. of Fairfield, Bow; it was then improved by John Greenwood, who introduced a new double-decker in 1852.
-William Gladstone, speaking of London's double-deck horse-drawn omnibuses, once observed that "...the best way to see London is from the top of a bus".
+William Gladstone, speaking of London's double-deck horse-drawn omnibus, once observed that "...the best way to see London is from the top of a bus".

 Double-decker buses are in common use throughout the United Kingdom and have been favoured over articulated buses by many operators because of the shorter length of double-deckers and larger seating capacity; they also may be safer to operate through narrow streets and round tight corners.
 The majority of double-decker buses in the UK are between 9.5 m and 11.1 m long, the latter being more common since the mid-1990s, though there are three-axle 12 m models in service with some operators.
 Double-decker coaches in the UK have traditionally been 12 m in length, though many newer models are about 13.75 m.

 The red double-decker buses in London have become a national symbol of England.
 Most buses in London, as in the rest of the UK, are double-deckers.
 A particular example was the AEC Routemaster bus, which had been a staple of the public transport network in London for nearly half a century following its introduction in 1956.
 The remaining Routemasters were finally retired from general service in 2005 because of the difficulty of accommodating disabled passengers.
 Transport for London kept these vintage buses in operation on heritage route 15H until 2020, when it was discontinued due to the COVID-19 pandemic.
 The contract expired in November 2020 and was not renewed; in 2021 it was announced that the service would no longer continue.
 There was formerly a second heritage route (9H) but this ceased operation in 2014 due to low patronage and increased operation costs.

 In 2007, a hybrid-powered double-decker entered service on London Buses route 141.
 By late 2008, more hybrid double-deckers from three manufacturers had entered service in London.
 A New Routemaster was developed that year and entered service on 20 February 2012.
 In October 2015, London added five all-electric double-decker buses - the world's first - made by Chinese firm BYD.

 The maximum permissible length of a rigid double-decker bus and coach in the UK is 15 m with 3 axles and 13.5 m metres with two.
 However, the total maximum dimensions, including trailer or articulated section, in normal circumstances are: